We not only strive to be the best place to receive care, but also the best place to learn to care for people with seizures.

+The Cleveland Clinic Epilepsy Center has a legacy of excellence in the treatment of epilepsy but also in training of cutting-edge technological advancements in the field.
 Cleveland Clinic’s Neurophysiology/Epilepsy Program was one of the very first official training programs in the country, formally established in 1996, but effective for many years prior.

-- Tailored or multilobar resections
+- Tailored or multilobar resections.

-- Standard temporal lobectomy
+- Standard temporal lobectomy.

-- Complex invasive mapping with stereotactically-implanted depth electrodes (sEEG) and/or subdural grids
+- Complex invasive mapping with stereotactically-implanted depth electrodes (sEEG) and/or subdural grids.

-- Laser ablation
+- Laser ablation.

 Palliative and investigational surgical treatments for epilepsy are also offered in a highly select group of medically intractable patients.

-- 5 pediatric & 12 adult epileptologists
+- Six (6) pediatric & 19 adult epileptologists.

-- Ictal single-photon-emission computed tomography (SPECT)
+- Ictal single-photon-emission computed tomography (SPECT).

-- Positron emission tomography (PET)
+- Positron emission tomography (PET).

-- Magnetoencephalography (MEG)
+- Magnetoencephalography (MEG).

-- Functional and anatomic magnetic resonance imaging (including 7T)
+- Functional and anatomic magnetic resonance imaging (including 7T) and post-processing techniques.

-- Wada (amytal) testing
+- Wada (amytal) testing.

 This is balanced with a sound education in foundational principles of scalp EEG, functional neuroanatomy, semiology analysis, and medical management.
-Based on interests there are additional opportunities in research, cortical-cortical and other evoked potentials and intraoperative monitoring.
+Based on interests there are additional opportunities in research, cortical-cortical and other evoked potentials, and intraoperative monitoring.

 Epilepsy Center Highlights

 - Negative 3T MRI in an Epilepsy Patient?
-Here’s What 7T Can Bring to the Table
+Here’s What 7T Can Bring to the Table.

-- Making the Most of Brain MRI Through Computer-Assisted Morphometric Assessment
+- Making the Most of Brain MRI Through Computer-Assisted Morphometric Assessment.

-- SEEG-Guided Resection: Another Opportunity for Seizure Freedom in Difficult-to-Localize Pediatric Focal Epilepsy
+- SEEG-Guided Resection: Another Opportunity for Seizure Freedom in Difficult-to-Localize Pediatric Focal Epilepsy.

-- Pairing Robotic SEEG with Laser Ablation for Difficult-to-Localize Pediatric Epilepsy
+- Pairing Robotic SEEG with Laser Ablation for Difficult-to-Localize Pediatric Epilepsy.

-- Multimodal Approach to Epilepsy Surgery: The Power of Pairing 7T MRI with SEEG
+- Multimodal Approach to Epilepsy Surgery: The Power of Pairing 7T MRI with SEEG.

-- Turning to SEEG for Pediatric Patients with Refractory Epilepsy
+- Turning to SEEG for Pediatric Patients with Refractory Epilepsy.

-- SEEG Laser Ablation Brings Seizure Control in Difficult-to-Localize Epilepsy
+- SEEG Laser Ablation Brings Seizure Control in Difficult-to-Localize Epilepsy.

-- Directional Connectivity Analysis of Resting-State MEG Data to Localize Epileptogenic Foci
+- Directional Connectivity Analysis of Resting-State MEG Data to Localize Epileptogenic Foci.

-- MEG: Two Cases Showcase Its Utility in Planning Pediatric Epilepsy Surgery
+- MEG: Two Cases Showcase Its Utility in Planning Pediatric Epilepsy Surgery.

 Epilepsy Surgery and Outcomes: